Jeesun-38/CodeAlpha_Network-Sniffer/README.md

 # 🛡️ Zetsu - Network Packet Sniffer

-Zetsu - Network Packet Sniffer is a sleek, cross-platform (linux & Mac) packet sniffer built in Python with a modern GUI.
-It can capture and display HTTP, DNS, TCP, UDP, and even attempt to decrypt HTTPS traffic with mitmproxy integration.
+Zetsu - Network Packet Sniffer is a sleek, cross-platform (Linux & Mac) packet sniffer built in Python with a modern GUI.
+It can capture and display HTTP, DNS, TCP, and UDP, and even attempt to decrypt HTTPS traffic with mitmproxy integration.
 Tailored for analysts, developers, and cybersecurity enthusiasts.
+I developed during my Task 1 of my Cybersecuirty CodeAlpha internship.

 ---